SickRickX2/appunti/CyberSec/Lezione 2.md

 - Applications in which the same message is broadcast to a number of destinations
 - An exchange in which one side has a heavy load and cannot afford the time to decrypt all incoming messages
-- Authentication of a computer program in plaintext
+- Authentication of a computer program in plaintext Authentication and encryption combine for meeting security requirements